DataLab-Platform/Sigima/README.md

 The library is organized to separate concerns clearly:

 - `sigima.objects`: defines the object model for signals and images.
-- `sigima.computation`: provides high-level processing functions that operate directly on `SignalObj` and `ImageObj` instances.
+- `sigima.proc`: provides high-level processing functions that operate directly on `SignalObj` and `ImageObj` instances.
 - `sigima.io`: handles input/output operations (CSV files, image formats, etc.) for signals and images.
 - `sigima.tools`: contains **low-level, NumPy-based functions** that implement the core logic behind many processing routines.